ykpon/dnsbl-checker/README.md

 - [ ] Queue support, adding IPs from API and handle by queue
 - [ ] Info about dnsbl servers, link to details for ip

-## Example №1 Check all IP-Addresses in subnets
+## Example.
+Check all IP-Addresses in subnets
 ```golang
 package main